GrayGooLabs/GGLResourceScheme/readme.md

 An `rsrc:///` URL simply finds the URL for the resource, and the forwards the URL loading system to the appropriate `file:///` URL.
 This has a few security implications.
 Many URL clients, including WebKit, treat `file:///` URLs as special and privileged:

-In a WebView or UIWebview, a page loaded via an `http://` URL generally cannot load a local `file:///` URL.
+In a `WebView` or `UIWebView`, a page loaded via an `http://` URL generally cannot load a local `file:///` URL.
 This is a desirable security feature, and the main reason `rsrc:///` URLs are designed to forward to `file:///` URls.

 However, because of this security feature, in some cases URL clients will refuse to follow a redirect from a non-privileged URL to a privileged URL.
 In these cases, `rsrc` URLs provided by GGLResourceScheme won't work, and may fail silently. **On iOS only, a UIWebView will not allow an `rsrc:///` URL to be loaded into it's main frame.** It will still allow images, javascript, and CSS to be loaded via `rsrc` URLs, however.
 (This is not an issue on OS X thanks to the [WebView registerURLSchemeAsLocal:] method, which allows GGLResourceScheme to mark `rsrc` URLs themselves as privileged.
 Alas, no equivalent appears to exist on iOS.)